Indonesia readies hospital ships for cyclone survivors

 Reynold Atagoran, AFP/File

-East Timor quickly shut its borders last year to avoid a widespread outbreak that threatened to overwhelm its creaky health care system.
+A cargo plane was to leave Jakarta for the disaster-struck region with about 100,000 face masks, virus test kits as well as prepared food and blankets for survivors, Monardo added.

-Fatal landslides and flash floods are common across the Indonesian archipelago during the rainy season.
+Fatal landslides and flash floods are common across the Indonesian archipelago during the rainy season, with deforestation often the cause, environmentalists say.

-January saw floods hit the Indonesian town of Sumedang in West Java, killing 40 people.

-And last September, at least 11 people were killed in landslides on Borneo.

 The disaster agency has estimated that 125 million Indonesians -- nearly half of the country's population -- live in areas at risk of landslides.